-Property coverage.
-The property component of your homeowners policy likely extends to your backyard swimming pool, so if a tree falls on your pool, your coverage may help pay to remove the tree and cover repairs to your pool, up to the limits included in your policy.
-Your agent can help you determine whether you should consider increasing your policy's property coverage limits based on the value of your pool and any accessories, such as a deck or water slide.
+Your agent can help you determine whether you should consider increasing your coverage limits based on the value of your pool and any accessories, such as a deck or water slide.

-To add an extra layer of protection, the III says pool owners should consider purchasing a personal umbrella policy (PUP).
-A PUP provides liability coverage above the limits of your homeowners policy — generally up to $1 million.
-PUP protection begins when you've exhausted the required underlying insurance amount of your homeowners policy.
+To add an extra layer of protection, the III says pool owners should consider purchasing a personal umbrella policy.
+An umbrella insurance policy provides liability coverage above the limits of your homeowners policy.
+Umbrella protection begins when you've exhausted the required underlying insurance amount of your homeowners policy.
 Your agent can help you determine whether you have appropriate protection in place on your underlying policy to help prevent a gap in your coverage.